|About High Island

 Prothonotary Pond’s primary vegetation was Chinese Tallow trees, an

-invasive exotic that provides little useful food for wildlife.
-One of
+invasive exotic that provides little useful food for

 HAS’s habitat improvement projects has been the conversion of